devendrn/3drme/README.md

 # 3d-raymarched-engine

-A small 3D Raymarched Engine written in C++ using GLFW, GLAD, OpenGL, and ImGUIl
+A small 3D Raymarched Engine written in C++ using GLFW, GLAD, OpenGL, and ImGUI